McLean Hospital 115 Mill Street Belmont, MA 02478

 The streamlined, interconnected pages do just that.
 The homepage invites visitors to search directly for programs and services by psychiatric condition or level of care, and provides a link to the page explaining how to access that care.
 Custom videos describe signature residential programs and career opportunities, in staff members’ own words.
 Clinician and researcher profiles, news stories from within the hospital and from the outside press, hospital publications, and the blog Advances in Mental Health, which features commentary on current mental health topics by hospital thought leaders, tie internal areas of expertise to external developments, including mental health policy.
 McLean’s Facebook and Twitter feeds keep McLean’s online newsroom up to date in real time.

 “We wanted McLean to be represented as the multifaceted resource it is,” said Hoines, who began her tenure at the hospital 18 years ago as director of Network Development, helping grow McLean’s services past the Belmont campus to 10 other locations in Massachusetts and Maine.

 Additional pages cover the hospital’s research programs, as well as educational opportunities for professionals—residencies, fellowships, and continuing education—and the general public, including hospital guides for patients and families and a consumer mental health library.
 The Give page features the direct impact of philanthropy on the hospital.

 The new online experience is already paying off.
-Since the July launch, the average amount of time visitors spend on the site has risen by 40 percent and the average number of page views per visit has increased by 25 percent.
+Since the July launch, the average amount of time visitors spend on the site has risen by 40% and the average number of page views per visit has increased by 25%.
 “Quality-reporting metrics show that people are finding much greater relevance in our information than ever before,” said Hoines.
 “We continue to use sophisticated analytics to monitor and improve the site based on visitors’ usage.”